excellarateinc/voyage-api-java/readme_docs/DEVELOPMENT.md

 * POST data: client_id, client_secret, grant_type=client_credentials

 ##### Test Using Postman

+1. Within the Authorization section of a Postman request, choose the "OAuth2" option
 ![Postman OAuth Client Credentials Authorization](./images/DEVELOPMENT_postman_auth1.png)

+2. Click the orange "Get New Access Token"
 ![Postman OAuth Client Credentials Get New Access Token](./images/DEVELOPMENT_postman_auth2.png)

+3. Enter the token URL and login information.
+Be sure to select Grant Type "Client Credentials"
 ![Postman OAuth Client Credentials Request Token](./images/DEVELOPMENT_postman_auth3.png)

+4. Click on the new token row and select "Use Token" orange button to apply the token to your request.
 ![Postman OAuth Client Credentials Use Token](./images/DEVELOPMENT_postman_auth4.png)

+5. Click on the Headers section to verify that the Authorization header has been applied with the Access Token
 ![Postman OAuth Client Credentials Authorization Header](./images/DEVELOPMENT_postman_auth5.png)